nikitabobko/AeroSpace/dev-docs/architecture.md

 ## High level project infrastructure overview

 - `../Sources`.
-  The majority of AeroSpace source code.
+  The majority of FlightDeck source code.
 Managed by SPM `../Package.swift`
 - `../Sources/AppBundle/`.
-  AeroSpace.app server.
-Technically, it's a SPM library that is exposed to `xcode-app-bundle-launcher`
+  FlightDeck app server.
+Technically, it's an SPM library that is exposed to `xcode-app-bundle-launcher`
 - `../Sources/Cli/`.
   CLI client.
 CLI client is built purely using SPM, no Xcode involved (phew!)
 - `../Sources/Common/`.